jchassoul/dotfiles/README.md

-Includes configuration files for i3, i3pystatus, zsh, git and some experimental random stuff.
+Includes configuration files for i3, py3status, zsh, git and some experimental stuff.

 ### Requirements
-You need zsh, feh, git and i3 previously installed.
+You need zsh, feh, git, i3, py3status previously installed.

 ### Installation
 In your home directory: